Thank you for choosing CCASA as the beneficiary for your upcoming event! CCASA values and relies upon support from our community.

 Use of CCASA’s Name and Logo

-- The use of CCASA’s name and logo is prohibited until you have received permission from a CCASA staff member.
+- The use of CCASA’s name and logo is prohibited until you have received permission from CCASA.
 If given permission, CCASA will provide a high-resolution logo for your use.

 - All promotional materials (i.e. invitations, press releases, fliers, email messages, posters, web page listings, etc.), including tagging CCASA through social media (e.g., Facebook, Twitter), must be reviewed and approved by CCASA staff prior to use.
 Failure to share promotional materials with CCASA may result in CCASA declining all participation.